HDSB-GWS-Brooks-202223-ICS3-01/ICS3-Guessing-Game-Template/rubric.md

 - [ ] Variables are named following ics3 naming convention.
 - [ ] Comments are included on major parts of the code
 - [ ] Flowchart is neat and organized.
+- [ ] Program reflection and self-evaluation completed
 - [ ] Regular git and descriptive commits of project made to repo.

 **Overall C:**